"It's more than about time that someone provided an in-depth, yet understandable

 - Customer Relationship Management (CRM)

 Breaking the Fifth Wall: Rethinking Arts Marketing for the 21st Century encourages managers to embrace the new tools and technology available today which can empower them to transform their organization's audience-development efforts.

-This book was written by Eugene Carr, CEO and Michelle Paul, Product Manager of Patron Technology, a New York City-based company with a mission to revolutionize the arts industry by offering world class CRM, ticketing, and e-mail marketing technology at a price that every organization can afford.
+This book was written by Eugene Carr, CEO and Michelle Paul, Director of Product Development from Patron Technology, a New York City-based company with a mission to revolutionize the arts industry by offering world class CRM, ticketing, and e-mail marketing technology at a price that every organization can afford.
 Patron Technology provides PatronManager CRM and PatronMail to over 1,800 organizations in all 50 states and 8 countries overseas.
 This book, published in March 2011, updates and expands on three previous books published by Patron Technology.